-Quarterly NGO exchange meeting organised by asylkoordination, unpublished.
+82 Quarterly NGO exchange meeting organised by asylkoordination, unpublished.

-Agreement between the federal government and the states in accordance with Art.
+83 Agreement between the federal government and the states in accordance with Art.
 15a B-VG on joint measures for temporary basic care for foreigners in need of help and protection (asylum seekers, those entitled to asylum, displaced persons and other people who cannot be deported for legal or factual reasons) in Austria (basic care agreement - Art.
-15a B-VG), available in German at: https://bit.ly/3QwT0uz.
+15a B-VG), available in German here.